Simulating realistic self-interacting dark matter models including small and large-angle scattering: Validation based on deflection test set-up

 \subsection{Simulation set-up and basic validation}

-We consider the deflection test set-up discussed in Sect.~\ref{subsec: Theory Deflection problem}, i.e.\ a beam of test particles moving through a target, and compare our numerical results to the analytical solution Eq.~\eqref{eq: Goudsmit-Saunderson} for the time-evolution of the distribution function $f(t,\theta)$ of azimuthal angles of beam particles relative to the initial beam axis.
+We consider the deflection test set-up discussed in Sect.~\ref{subsec: Theory Deflection problem}, consisting of a beam of test particles moving through a target.
+So we compare our numerical results to the analytical solution Eq.~\eqref{eq: Goudsmit-Saunderson} for the time evolution of the distribution function $f(t,\theta)$ of azimuthal angles of beam particles relative to the initial beam axis.